-If Proudhon knows all this (I am prepared to let the unclear expressions used by Mülberger pass and take his good intentions for the deed), if Proudhon knows it all "as well as Marx and Engels", what is there left to quarrel about?
+If Proudhon knows all this (I am prepared to let the unclear expressions used by Mülberger pass and take his good intentions for the deed), if Proudhon knows it all "as well as Marx and Engels," what is there left to quarrel about?
 The trouble is that the situation with regard to Proudhon's knowledge is somewhat different.
 The economic relations of a given society present themselves in the first place as interests.
-Now, in the passage which has just been quoted from his opus Proudhon says in so many words that the "regulating, organic, sovereign basic principle of societies, the principle which subordinates all others to itself", is not interest but justice.
+Now, in the passage which has just been quoted from his opus Proudhon says in so many words that the "regulating, organic, sovereign basic principle of societies, the principle which subordinates all others to itself," is not interest but justice.
 And he repeats the same thing in all the decisive passages of all his works, which does not prevent Mülberger from continuing:

-"...The idea of economic right, as it was developed by Proudhon most profoundly of all in La guerre et la paix, completely coincides with the basic ideas of Lassalle so excellently expressed by him in his foreword to the System der erworbenen Rechte."
+The idea of economic right, as it was developed by Proudhon most profoundly of all in War and Peace, completely coincides with that basic idea of Lassalle so excellently expressed by him in his foreword to the System of Acquired Rights.

-La guerre et la paix is perhaps the most schoolboyish of all the many schoolboyish works of Proudhon, but I could not have expected it to be put forward as proof of Proudhon's alleged understanding of the German materialist conception of history, which explains all historical events and ideas, all politics, philosophy and religion, from the material, economic conditions of life of the historical period in question.
+War and Peace is perhaps the most schoolboyish of all the many schoolboyish works of Proudhon, but I could not have expected it to be put forward as proof of Proudhon's alleged understanding of the German materialist conception of history, which explains all historical events and ideas, all politics, philosophy and religion, from the material, economic conditions of life of the historical period in question.
 The book is so little materialistic that it cannot even construct its conception of war without calling in the help of the creator:

 "However, the creator, who chose this form of life for us, had his own purposes."
-(Vol. II, page 100, 1869 edition.)
+(Vol. II, p.
+100, 1869 edition.)